playX18/capyscheme/INSTALLATION.md

 ```

-After everything is installed you should add installed directory into PATH and run `capy` binary for the
+After everything is installed you should add installed directory into PATH.
-first time to build boot library.
 If you wish to use native extensions also add `extensions/` directory under prefix
 into your LD_LIBRARY_PATH/DYLD_FALLBACK_LIBRARY_PATH.

-First boot should take around 30-40 seconds on decent systems, after that please restart the binary if you're
-entered interactive mode.

-### NOTE

-First boot might consume huge amounts of memory (5GiB+).
-This is fine and should not happen again.
-The only
-reason this happens is that GC is not able to run during CPS compiler optimizations and it allocates a lot of
-new IR nodes during that which consume memory *very quickly&*.
-MMTK also does not help here as it does not
-unmap free pages so you have to either rely on your OS unmapping them or just have a lot of RAM.
-Build was tested
-on Macbook Air M4 with 16GiB of RAM and i5-13400f wit 64GiB of RAM.
+## GC limitations

+Once the `capy` binary and heap image are built the GC algorithm is locked in.
+For example
+if you built with `MMTK_PLAN=GenImmix` env variable set you can only change GC plans to GenCopy
+or StickyImmix when running this binary.

-If you have low amounts of RAM try to perform first boot with `MMTK_GC_TRIGGER=DynamicHeapSize:256M,2G` environment
+If you want to run with concurrent Immix simply perform build with `MMTK_PLAN=ConcurrentImmix` env variable
-variable set.
+set.